swiftlang/swift-evolution/proposals/0000-swift-settings.md

 time and use availability to disable the cases associated with features that do not support `SwiftSettings`.
 The nice thing about the latter approach is that all features can be found in the IDE.

+### Adding support for Strict Memory Safety

+We could also in the future add support to `#SwiftSettings` for Strict Memory Safety.

+### Adding the ability to opt out of module-level flags like warningsAsErrors

+We could add support for turning off features like warningsAsErrors at the file level.
+This would involve adding a new `disableWarningsAsErrors` method onto `SwiftSetting`.
+This would be useful when only a few files fail warningsAsErrors and the user wishes to only suppress warningsAsErrors in those specific files in order to avoid needing to unnnecessarily split a module.

 ### Adding new APIs to SwiftPM that take SwiftSetting